Deadline nears for endorsement letters for August 9 primary

-Candidate endorsement letters for the August 9 primary must be received by the Daily News by noon Monday, August 1 for publication before election.
-Letters up to 250 words should be sent to letters@winonadailynews.com.
+Candidate endorsement letters for the August 9 primary must be received by the Tribune by noon Monday, August 1 for publication before election.
+Letters up to 250 words should be sent to letters@lacrossetribune.com.

 Deadline nears for endorsement letters for August 9 primary